CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Invest your cash (outside of CPF): We recommend investing as a complement to (not a replacement for) CPF.
 Cash investments can be sold, so you have some wiggle room in case of future contingencies.

-Compared to CPF’s risk-free returns, these investments all carry much higher risk of loss.
-You can keep the risk down by investing for the long term and focusing on unsexy, diversified investments such as ETFs.
+You can keep the risk level down by investing for the long term and focusing on unsexy, globally-diversified investment instruments such as ETFs.

 With many low-cost robo advisors and investment brokerages to choose from, it’s easier than ever to start investing.
 Here are but a few popular ones.